cla-bit/PayStackEase/docs/source/atransferrecipients.rst

 Async Transfer Recipients Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.atransfer_recipients

-Wrapper for Asynchronous Paystack Transfer Recipient APIs.
+This wrapper class facilitates asynchronous integration with Paystack Transfer Recipient APIs.
 The Transfer Recipients API allows you to create and manage beneficiaries that you send money to.

 -------------------------------------------------------------

 .. py:class:: AsyncTransferRecipientsClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Transfer Recipients API Reference: `Transfer Recipients`_